 States must establish two- and four-year pavement condition performance targets for both the Interstate system and the non-Interstate National Highway System (NHS) every four years.
 Once the state informs the MPO it has set its performance targets, MPOs have 180 days to either set their own quantifiable four-year targets for the metropolitan planning area or support the state’s established four-year targets.

 How are Pavement Condition targets reported?

 States report their Pavement Condition targets to the Federal Highway Administration in their Performance Reports.
-The Jackson MPO reports its Pavement Condition targets every 4-years to the MS Department of Transportation (MDOT), and evaluates its progress toward achieving established targets every 5 years in the Metropolitan Transportation Plan.
+The Jackson MPO reports its Pavement Condition targets every four years to the MS Department of Transportation (MDOT), and evaluates its progress toward achieving established targets every five years in the Metropolitan Transportation Plan.